mkidson/mkidson_obsidian_vault/MSc/To-Do files/presentation for Francois.md

 - Neutron events result in complicated energy depositions, so we "calibrate" to gamma rays
 - This means to get energy of the incident neutrons, we can't just measure the light output

+# Response functions
+- At PTB, we measured broad beam for hours, getting incident neutron energy from ToF
+- Neutron events separated out with PSD
+- Neutron events separated into energy bins of width 0.25 MeV (limited by statistics and runtime)
+- "Monoenergetic" neutron responses so we can unfold the unknown spectrum as a sum of known spectra

+# Simulations using Geant4
+- Geant4 is a Monte Carlo particle transport code
+- We score energy deposited by recoiling particles as a result of neutron interactions
+- Energy deposited to light output is determined from the ToF measurements, as well as the broadening factors
+- The light output response due to any particle other than protons was unable to be calculated as it was not possible to measure L vs E
+- This lead to a cutoff value at 1 MeVee since at 16 MeV, the alpha edge is still below 1 MeVee
+- Simulations were used to determine detector efficiency.
+The simulated, broadened light output responses were used in conjunction with efficiency calculations for EJ-301 to produce an efficiency curve for our detector

 # Comparison to a traditional detector system
 - We compared our detector to a cylinder of EJ-276 about the same size, coupled to a traditional PMT
 - We see improvements in both PSD and light output resolution